-The uses listed are deliberately broad and some are given special definitions in this title.
-All uses identified as principal, conditional, or accessory uses in the Commercial Zoning District are permitted within the Industrial District as a principal, conditional, and accessory use.
+1. The uses listed are deliberately broad and some are given special definitions in this title.
 The intent of this method is to provide general guidance for uses while allowing the unique needs and circumstances of each proposal to be specifically addressed through the review process.
 Some uses are the subject of special regulations contained in this title.